endormi/django-react-app/README.md

 ### To-Do

-- [X] - Reactify Django
 - [ ] - Dockerfile for backend
 - [ ] - NGINX Proxy for Docker

-> In order for the API to work, you must run the backend server.
+> In order for the API to work, you must run the [backend](https://github.com/endormi/django-react-app/tree/master/backend) server.

 ## Documentation coming soon..